 By Matthew Welsh

 Biography: Matthew Welsh PhD is a Senior Research Fellow at the Australian School of Petroleum, University of Adelaide, Australia.
-His research and teaching focus on how people’s inherent cognitive processes affect their judgements, estimates and decisions and the implications of this for real-world decision making.
+His research focusses on how people’s inherent cognitive processes affect their judgements, estimates and decisions and the implications of this for real-world decision making.
 He is the author of Bias in Science and Communication: a field guide – a guide for scientists and science communicators interested in understanding how biases arise, can be identified and countered.